 git commit -a -m "Updated .gitignore file" to commit the modified

-Suppose we wanted to go back to a particular previous point in time ("snapshot") of and start working from that version from now on.
-Or suppose our project was in good shape but we were about to try some major changes and wanted to make sure we could easily go back to back to where we were before the major changes.
+Suppose we wanted to go back to a particular previous point in time ("snapshot") of our project and start working from that point from now on.
+Or suppose our project was in good shape but we were about to try some major changes and wanted to make sure we could easily go back to where we were before the major changes.
 Both cases call for creating a new branch.
 We'll look at both.

 Let's add and commit some more stuff first.
 Create a file within your project directory called